Jaylen Brown scores 32 as Celtics rout Wizards

 “It’s a balance, we’re worrying about ourselves and how we’re playing more so than the opponent and where we’re going to fall,” he said.

-He’s also planning on trying different lineups after center Robert Williams III was lost for 4-to-6 weeks following left knee surgery on March 30.
+He’s also planning to try different lineups, witch center Robert Williams III lost for 4-to-6 weeks following left knee surgery on March 30.

-“We need to keep looking at rotations and see what works best for us going forward,” he said.
+“We need to keep looking at rotations and see what works best for us going forward,” said Udoka.

 LIKE FATHER LIKE SON